Tour Dates | New Leaves CD | |

 He didn't ask for nothing

-When the sun was shining
+sun was shining

 He just kept playing along